bor0/gidti/manuscript/chapter5.md

 True : Bool
 ```

+TODO: Exercises.

 ## 5.2.
 Curry-Howard isomorphism

 The Curry-Howard isomorphism (also known as Curry-Howard correspondence) is the direct relation between computer programs and mathematical proofs.
 It is named after the mathematician Haskell Curry and logician William Howard.
-In other words, a mathematical proof is represented by a computer program, and the formula we’re proving is the type of that program.
+In other words, a mathematical proof is represented by a computer program, and the formula we're proving is the type of that program.
 As an example, we can take a look at the function swap, defined as follows:

 ```
 swap : (a, b) -> (b, a)
 swap (a, b) = (b, a)
 ```

 What this isomorphism says is that this function has an equivalent form of a mathematical proof.
-Although it may not be immediately obvious, let’s consider the following proof: Given {$$}P \land Q{/$$}, prove that {$$}Q \land P{/$$}.
+Although it may not be immediately obvious, let's consider the following proof: Given {$$}P \land Q{/$$}, prove that {$$}Q \land P{/$$}.
 In order to prove it, we have to use 2 inference rules: and-introduction and and-elimination, which are defined as follows:

 1. And-introduction means that if we are given {$$}P{/$$}, {$$}Q{/$$}, then we can construct a proof for {$$}P \land Q{/$$}
 1. Left and-elimination means that if we are given {$$}P \land Q{/$$}, we can conclude {$$}P{/$$}.